bhk/scam/memo.md

 ### Wrapping a function call or expression.

-In order to utilize memoization, the programmer must identify what procedures are to be memoized and replace an existing expression or function call with a caching wrapper.
+In order to utilize memoization, the programmer must identify what procedures are to be memoized and "wrap" all calls to them.
 For example, we can replace:

     (foo a b c)